anira-project/anira/docs/benchmark-usage.md

 ### Step 2: Measure the Runtime of the Process Method

-After the `anira::InferenceHandler` is prepared and the `anira::AudioBuffer` is created, we can start to measure and record the runtime of the `process` method.
+After the `anira::InferenceHandler` is prepared and the `anira::Buffer` is created, we can start to measure and record the runtime of the `process` method.
 For this we will use the `state` object that is passed to the benchmark function.
 The `state` object is used by the Google Benchmark framework to control the benchmark.

-First we push random samples in the range of -1.f and 1.f into the `anira::AudioBuffer` and initialize the iteration.
+First we push random samples in the range of -1.f and 1.f into the `anira::Buffer` and initialize the iteration.
 Then we measure the runtime of the `process` method by calling it and waiting for the result.
 We have to wait for the result because the processing of the buffer is not done in the same thread as the call to the `process` function.
 Then we update the fixture with the measured runtime.
-Finally, when all iterations are done, the `anira::InferenceHandler` and the `anira::Audiobuffer` will be reset and if the repetition was initialized with the sleep after a repetition option, the fixture will sleep.
+Finally, when all iterations are done, the `anira::InferenceHandler` and the `anira::Buffer` will be reset and if the repetition was initialized with the sleep after a repetition option, the fixture will sleep.

 ```cpp
 // benchmark.cpp (continued)